adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ```
 keys:load(Pubkey, Privkey, "password").
 ```
+## Password

-To change an address password:
+To change an account password:
 ```
 keys:change_password("old_password", "new_password").
 ```
 ##
-### Using Channels
+### Channels
 Making a channel with the server:
 ```
 easy:new_channel(Balance, ReceivingLimit).
 ```
+Where:
- _Balance_ is how much of your money you put into the channel. _ReceivingLimit_ is how much money the server puts into the channel.
+- `Balance` is how much of your money you put into the channel.
+- `ReceivingLimit` is how much money the server puts into the channel.

-  This is the maximum amount of money that can be sent to you until the channel runs out of space. _ReceivingLimit_ needs to be bigger than _Balance_ or the server will not let you make the channel.
-Fee is the transaction fee, so that this transaction will be included into a block soon.
+Note: `ReceivingLimit` This is the maximum amount of money that can be sent to you until the channel runs out of space. `ReceivingLimit` needs to be bigger then `Balance` or the server will not let you make the channel.
+???Fee is the transaction fee, so that this transaction will be included into a block soon.??? (missing argument?)

-Checking your balance in the channel:
+To check your balance in the channel:
 ```
 easy:channel_balance().
 ```
-Gambling with the server:
+To gamble with the server:
 ```
 easy:dice(Amount).
 ```

-When you want to close the channel and get your money out:
+To close the channel and get your money out:
 ```
 easy:close_channel().
 ```

 After closing channel you need to sync with the network to see if your channel is closed.

 If your channel partner disappears, or breaks, you can still get your money without his help.
 Start with a solo-close transaction, then wait over 100 blocks, then do a channel timeout transaction.
 ```
 easy:solo_close_channel().
 ```
 ###
 ```
 easy:channel_timeout().
 ```